 He has developed specific expertise on advising clients who are involved in disputes and Employment Tribunal proceedings and regularly assists on High Court injunctions.
 He can also carry out his own advocacy at Employment Tribunals.

-Chris Brazier advises on contentious and non-contentious employment issues, having built up wide ranging expertise in the employment law field since qualifying in 2008.
+Chris advises clients on contentious and non-contentious employment issues, having built up a wide-ranging expertise in employment law since qualifying in 2008.

-Commended for his "practical and commercial advice" Chris successfully builds relationships with clients, taking time to understand needs and requirements to ensure that his advice is tailored to recognise these factors.
+Commended for his "practical and commercial advice," Chris successfully builds relationships with clients, taking time to understand their requirements to ensure that his advice is tailored specifically to achieving the desired outcome.